The risks of buying online and how to avoid them

 Each year, over 45 million private purchases are made online in Germany - and the figure is rising.
 E-commerce generates a turnover of more than €50 billion and now accounts for over 11% of overall trading volume.
 Around a third of customers order not only from domestic shops, but increasingly also from shops outside the European Union (EU), for example in China or the USA.
 However, buying online is also associated with certain risks that customers should be aware of.
 If followed, these tips from the Federal Institute for Occupational Safety and Health (BAuA) can help to reduce the risks of shopping online.

 One of the problems is that, at the click of a mouse, many unsafe products that are not approved in the EU can enter the market and end up in the hands of consumers.
 This happens despite intensive work on the part of authorities, which take hundreds of thousands of non-compliant products out of circulation each year.
 However, it is clear that state control alone is not enough to protect the market and consumers from unsafe products.
-After all, not every package or parcel dispatched by online retailers can be seen as having dubious contents.
+After all, the potentially dubious contents of packages or parcels dispatched by online retailers are not obvious at first glance.

 Especially on the Internet, it is not easy to differentiate between compliant products on the one hand and dangerous or counterfeit ones on the other.
 Before buying, therefore, customers should inform themselves not only about the product but also about the trader.